Best Whole Life Insurance Companies in Canada (2025)

 GET QUOTES

-• Premium switching, which lets you change your premium payment period
+• Premium switching: Adjust your payment period as needed

-• Policy loans, where you can borrow against your cash value
+• Policy loans: Borrow against your cash value for financial flexibility

 BMO Whole Life Insurance Product Details